The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Quieter Trails than EBC

 The Gokyo Lakes are another breathtaking sight within Sagarmatha National Park.
 It comprises six lakes that together form the highest freshwater lake system in the world.
+They sit at an altitude between 4,700 and 5,000m.
 Each one serves a unique purpose, ecologically and spiritually.
 Longponga Tsho and Taujung Tsho (the First and Second Lakes) provide a gentle introduction to the Gokyo Valley.
 The Third Lake, Gokyo Cho, is the spiritual heart and is considered the main lake.
 It is also known as Dudh Pokhari for its milky white waters.

 Similarly, Thonak Tsho, Ngozumpa Tsho, and Gyazumpa Tsho lie further from the village in the remote terrain.
 They are also the largest and highest ones, so you can enjoy more expansive and dramatic views.
 Additionally, the lakes are also sacred.
-It is believed to house the Snake God (Nag Devata).
+According to local belief, the Snake God (Nag Devata) resides here.
 Every year in August, Hindu and Buddhist pilgrims gather during the Janai Purnima festival.

 The trails surrounding the glacier are rugged and challenging, filled with slippery slopes and glacial moraines.
 So, you must watch out for loose debris on the shifting ice beneath.
-Despite the challenging footing, the view delivers a profound sense of scale and a front-row look at the raw geological forces shaping the Everest region.
+Despite the challenging footing, the view offers a profound sense of scale and a front-row view of the raw geological forces shaping the Everest region.
+Walking alongside the white, icy formations and moraine fields of Ngozumpa Glacier is an otherworldly experience for which you need to take the Gokyo Ri.

 10 Days Gokyo Ri Trek Cost